pminina01/readthedocs/Configuration-file.md

  * final – make this rule final.
 No further rules are processed when any final rule matches.
  * enabled - setting enabled to false allows to disable this rule.
 Disabled rules are ignored.

+In case a rule, defined in a XML configuration, contains more than one level related keyword (Level, Levels, MinLevel and MaxLevel) only the first level declaring keyword or set is used and the rest are ignored.

+The level related keywords are processed in the following order:

+1. level
+2. levels
+3. minlevel = maxlevel (minimum and maximum level keywords have the same priority)
+4. No keyword (All levels are logged)

 <a name="example-rules" />
 ##Example rules
 All messages from the Class1 in the Name.Space whose level is Debug or higher are written to the "f1" target: